 Trading volume tells us the price movements of a coin.
 Before the value of a coin soars; the one that shows huge signs is its trading volume.
 If a coin shows a heavy trading volume; it means a lots of people are interested in trading that coin.
 Hence as the volume goes up the price of the coin also follows.
 If the volume drops; it means only less people back the trend and hence the price of the cryptocurrency also drops gradually.
 There are no certainties but by effectively examining the trading volume you can predict the price movements.

 Volume is nothing but a total amount of the transactions that occurred in a certain period of time.
 The trading volume of each individual cryptocurrency differs.
 Similarly each and every single exchange shows different trading volume for different coins.
-Most cryptocurrency exchanges display 24 hour volume which is the total sum of the transaction (including buying and selling) that occurred in that particular exchange.
+Most cryptocurrency exchanges display 24 hour volume which is the total sum of the transaction (including buying and selling) that occurred in that particular exchange for that particular time period.
 Volume determines the stability, viability and credibility of the exchange platform and with more volume it will be easy for you to liquidate.

-For example let’s say you bought some coins worth $5000 when the price was low.
-Now as the value raised you may wish to sell some coins and get back your $5000 immediately.
+Let’s assume you bought some coins worth $50000 when the price was low.
+Now as the value raised you may wish to sell some coins and get back your $50000 immediately.
 For this the exchange where you wish to sell must have enough trading volume.
 If the exchange has low volume then you need to wait for a long time to get your order filled.
 The higher the volume; it will be easy for you to get in an get out.
 With lower volume it will be harder for you to cash out.
 So to trade cryptocurrencies it is essential that you choose an exchange that most are familiar with and has the biggest trading volume.

 Before we can examine which exchange has what volume we need to first find out all the exchanges where the coin which you are interested in is being traded.